 Injuries are widespread and range from minor pain to severe life-threatening complications.
-(Check out our news blog for the latest Proceed mesh cases and settlement amounts).

 Patients have reported cases of re-herniation as result of punctured or torn mesh patches.
 When the mesh is punctured, strangulation of the bowel occurs and additional surgery is required.

-Other injuries include adhesion to internal organs which occurs when contact is made with polypropylene.
+Other reported injuries include adhesion to internal organs, which occurs when contact is made with polypropylene.
 Once the ORC layer erodes, the polypropylene can bind directly to organs and tissue becoming very difficult to remove.

 Proceed Mesh Settlements

-Patients implanted with the Proceed patch should contact us today to determine eligibility.
+Patients implanted with the Proceed Surgical Mesh or Proceed Ventral Patch should contact us today to determine eligibility.
 It’s possible that you may have been implanted with a recalled device.
 If you’re experiencing pain, or have undergone multiple operations to remove or repair the device, you may be eligible.
 Settlement amounts depend on the nature and details of your case.

 Contact us now if you’re suffering.
 You may be entitled to substantial compensation and the consultation is always FREE.

-Date of operation
+- Date of operation

-Manufacturer / Product name (check medical or insurance record)
+- Manufacturer / Product name (check medical or insurance record)

-Hospital and location
+- Hospital and location

-Type of hernia repair (see section below)
+- Type of hernia repair (see section below)